bsamtleben/color-ctf/README.md

 - **Cross-platform:** The setup works on Windows and Linux, so there is no need to switch operating systems!

 - **Walkthroughs:** As Color CTF is intended for educational purposes, there are walkthroughs and hints available for all CTF machines.
-Feel free to check them out [here](https://github.com/bsamtleben/color-ctf-walkthroughs) if you get stuck and need hints!
+Feel free to check them out [here](https://github.com/bsamtleben/color-ctf-walkthroughs) if you get stuck!

 Sounds interesting?
 Well, then just put on your hoodie and get started!